Some non-miraculous explanations for the biblical stories

 groups or the Roman authorities

 if he were discovered to be still alive.
-His followers may not have been
+Most of his followers may not have been

 aware of his recovery.
-They adopted the story of his resurrection as the
+They may may have adopted the story of his resurrection as the

 most likely explanation of his apparent death and reappearance.